udacity/CarND-Vehicle-Detection/README.md

 #### 2. Initial Results

 Ultimately I searched on five scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
-Here are some example images:
+Here is an example image:

 ![alt text][image4]

-![alt text][image4b]

 And occasionally some false positives occured, as this shadowed area of the guard rail.